mcmielleman/musicDerp/readme.md

 ##commands

 *arguments in square brackets are optional*
-* help   : prints help to chat. arguments [command]
+* help [command]     : prints help to chat.
-* summon : makes the bot join your current voicechannel. arguments: none
+* summon             : makes the bot join your current voicechannel.
-* add    : adds a song to the queue. arguments: url
+* add <<url>url>          : adds a song to the queue.
-* queue  : prints the queue to the text channel. arguments: none
+* queue              : prints the queue to the text channel.
-* plist  : add the first 50 videos of a playlist to the queue. arguments: url
+* plist <<url>url>        : add the first 50 videos of a playlist to the queue.
-* skip   : skips to the next song. arguments: none
+* skip               : skips to the next song.
-* repeat : plays the current song again after the end of this song. arguments: [amountofrepeats]
+* repeat [amount]    : plays the current song again after the end of this song.
-* replay : plays the current song again at the end of the queue. arguments: [amountofreplays]
+* replay [amount]    : plays the current song again at the end of the queue.
-* playlast: plays the song that was played before the current song. arguments: [positioninhistory]
+* playlast [position]: plays the song that was played before the current song.
-* history: prints the song history to chat. arguments: none
+* history            : prints the song history to chat.
-* clear  : clears the queue. argumenten: none
+* clear              : clears the queue.
 ##installation
 MusicDerp is easiest to install on ubuntu or similar linux distro's, because i don't have windows i cannot provide installation instructions for windows. the following instructions should work for linux and mac
 ###dependencies: